Indian rupee retreats from 6-month high on China border tensions

-MUMBAI, Aug 31 (Reuters) - The Indian rupee retreated from near six-month highs on Monday afternoon after reports of fresh border tensions with China came to light, said traders.
+MUMBAI, Aug 31 (Reuters) - The Indian rupee retreated after hitting near six-month highs on Monday following reports of fresh border tensions with China.

-India said it had foiled an attempt by Chinese troops to change the status quo on their disputed and ill-defined border in a fresh flare-up between the two nuclear-armed countries.
+Indian forces foiled an attempt by Chinese troops to occupy a hill on the Asian giants' disputed border in the western Himalayas, officials in New Delhi said on Monday, following the latest flare-up between the two nuclear-armed neighbours.

+"The ongoing border tensions between India and China have escalated and USDINR spot has observed strong buying pressure," said Rahul Gupta, Head of Research - Currency at Emkay Global Financial Services.

+"All this while the risk sentiment was upbeat, however, going ahead geopolitical tensions will keep any fall in USDINR spot under check.
+The 74 level is a crucial resistance and consistent trading above that will trigger an upside move, while 73 will act as a strong support," he added.

-The partially convertible rupee INR=IN was trading at 73.62/63 per dollar by 0707 GMT, compared with its previous close of 73.39 on Friday and much weaker than the 73.25 level hit earlier in the session - its strongest since March 5.
+The partially convertible rupee INR=IN ended trading at 73.61/62 per dollar, compared with its previous close of 73.39 and much weaker than the 73.25 level hit earlier in the session - its strongest since March 5.

 "We have seen sharp gains in the rupee last week and early today, so the fresh round of border issues meant an immediate sell trigger for most," a trader with a private bank said.